Wedding Photography Styles

 Lifestyle wedding photography is very similar to photojournalism.
 It is fairly candid, but with some guidance for the wedding couple and has an approachable feel and a relaxed result.
 As your wedding photographer, I am always “looking for those moments” but sometimes I set the scene, give a few suggestions and then wait for those moments to happen.

-Lighting is the key component of film noir or Hollywood style dramatic wedding photography.
-Moody, dark and dramatic.
+Lighting is the key to Hollywood or Film Noir photography.
 The term film noir may instantly conjure cinematic scenarios in your mind of dark bars and alleyways and beautiful, glamorous women.
 But film noir is also a still wedding photography style, largely influenced by the movies of the same classification.

 Film noir is a term introduced in the 1940s by French critics Nino Frank and Jean-Pierre Chartier.
 The French word "noir" translates to "black" or "dark," and film noir describes a style of filmmaking rather than an actual film genre.
 Wedding photography in the film noir's style is defined by its storytelling style and the dramatic lighting used to capture it.
 Today, film noir is still a highly recognized and well-respected form of storytelling.
 As your wedding photographer, I need to be able to create the lighting and camera effects that imitate the best of film noir photography.
 I need to be able to create my own light in some other way than the “commercial looking” on camera flash.That is why I have spent years mastering off camera flash or OCF.
 When I photograph weddings I usually have one sometimes two or three off camera lights set up in various locations and controlling these lights is the key to those dramatic film noir wedding photographs I am so well known for.
 Adding special effects in Photoshop also help in achieving the film noir wedding look.